Skip to main content

 RYA Yachtmaster Theory Exam — Pass Strategy

-The Yachtmaster theory exam is one of the highest-quality marine certifications in the world — and one of the most thoroughly prepared-for.
-Pass rates are around 80%.
-The 20% who fail almost always fail on the same five topics.
-This is the strategy guide: what to study, in what order, and how to handle the exam itself.
+The Yachtmaster theory exam is one of the highest-quality marine certifications in the world, and one of the most thoroughly prepared-for.
+Pass rates are around 80%, and the 20% who fail almost always fail on the same five topics.
+This is what to study, in what order, and how to handle the exam itself.

 What the exam actually covers